-During the three years, candidates will develop a research project, under the guidance of a scientific supervisor and will acquire an in-depth knowledge of the scientific bases of the specific research area chosen.
+During the three years, candidates will develop a research project, under the guidance of a scientific supervisor and one or more co-supervisors and will acquire an in-depth knowledge of the scientific bases of the specific research area chosen.
 In addition, they will have to attend specifically designed courses with the aim of improving the disciplinary and interdisciplinary knowledge and soft skills that are now compulsory in every field of research.
 Courses will take into account all steps of research in Agricultural, Forest and Food Sciences, from Bibliographic Research Tools to Statistical Analysis, from Scientific English Writing and Effective Communication, to Bibliometry and Ethics in result dissemination.

 Candidates will be encouraged to complete their skills with more specific disciplinary and interdisciplinary courses, either offered by the PhD program and the PhD school of the University of Turin, or by other universities and scientific associations.

 Moreover, candidates will be encouraged to participate in scientific seminars, workshops and conferences and will be provided numerous opportunities to present and discuss their research work together with other students and academics.
 Thanks to this web site, students may keep up-to-date on the availability of general or more specific courses, seminars and other similar initiatives.